Tarn-et-Garonne

-The Tarn-et-Garonne, north of Toulouse, has an interesting selection of towns and villages to discover with some fascinating architectural highlights such as the cloisters at Moissac, the lovely 'red' centre of Montauban, and the unusual circular market hall at Auvillar.
+Tarn-et-Garonne, north of Toulouse, has an interesting selection of towns and villages to discover with some fascinating architectural highlights such as the cloisters at Moissac, the 'red' centre of Montauban, and the unusual circular market hall at Auvillar.

 Eastern Tarn-et-Garonne

-While near Montauban, head east from the town and follow the Aveyron River to visit the cluster of villages of Mirabel, Réalville and Cayrac and on to Montricoux.
+While near Montauban, head east from the town and follow the Aveyron River to visit the cluster of villages of Mirabel, Réalville and on to Montricoux.
 This cluster of ancient villages each has its own particular charm, and all are set in the attractive rolling countryside of the Tarn-et-Garonne.
 The classified 'most beautiful village' of Bruniquel is also east of Montauban.

 At Espinas you will enjoy a stroll around the gardens of the Chateau de Cas, and the 16th century Reine-Margot Castle at Saint-Projet is also very enjoyable to visit.